-Many car buyers make purchasing decisions based on the technology fitted to their new ride.
+Many car buyers make purchasing decisions based on the car tech fitted to their new ride.

-With these statistics in mind, let’s take a look at tech for your car—both what’s currently available and what we’re likely to find in our cars in the coming years.
+Let’s take a look at car tech—both what’s currently available and what we’re likely to find in our cars in the coming years.

 Having been widely available since the 1990s, keyless entry is a common feature on many of today’s cars.
 But there have been some updates.